 The reliability of the measurements can be assessed using Cronbach's Alpha and Composite Reliability (CR) as outlined by Hair et al. (2022).
 Cronbach's Alpha is a statistical tool employed to evaluate the reliability and internal consistency of a scale or questionnaire.
 It gauges the degree to which the items within a scale correlate with one another.
 A high value of Cronbach's Alpha (ranging from 0 to 1) signifies that the items consistently measure the same underlying construct.
-On the other hand, Composite reliability (CR) is an additional measure used to assess internal consistency reliability.
+On the other hand, Composite Reliability (CR) is an additional measure used to assess internal consistency reliability.
 It is similar to Cronbach's Alpha but is based on the factor loadings of the items in a scale.
-CR also ranges from 0 to 1, with higher values indicating greater reliability.
-In this study, all variables successfully passed the reliability test, indicating that the servant leadership, job engagement, and innovative work behavior instruments are reliable.
-Both Cronbach's Alpha and Composite Reliability values exceed 0.70, ensuring their validity.
+CR also ranges from 0 to 1, with higher values indicating excellent reliability.
+In this study, all variables successfully passed the reliability test, indicating that the instruments of servant leadership, job engagement, and innovative work behavior are reliable.
+Cronbach's Alpha and Composite Reliability both surpass 0.70, indicating that they are valid.
 Table 4 provides a detailed overview of these values for reference.